Meet the WBS team.

 Patrice is a Kansas native but traded the prairies for the Chesapeake a decade ago.
-A graduate of Johns Hopkins University, Patrice founded WBS with the help of an Open Society Institute Baltimore Community Fellowship in 2008.
-Her writing appears in Tin House Flash Fridays, Mount Hope Magazine, Public Books, The Hairpin, and she blogs monthly for Ploughshares.
+A graduate of Johns Hopkins University, Patrice founded WBS with the help of an Open Society Institute-Baltimore Community Fellowship in 2008.
+Her writing appears in Tin House Flash Fridays, Mount Hope Magazine, The Hairpin, and the Ploughshares blog.

 Programmatic Advisory Board

-Originally from Montgomery County, Maryland, William Camponovo… has studied poetry and creative writing at Johns Hopkins University, the University of Washington, and the City University of New York.
-He has taught formal verse and experimental poetry, sonnets and slam, poems about the Mississippi River and poems about cockroaches.
-And most everything in-between (or, at least he tries).
+Originally from Montgomery County, Maryland, William… has studied poetry and creative writing at Johns Hopkins University, the University of Washington, and the City University of New York.
+He has taught formal verse and experimental poetry, sonnets and slam, poems about the Mississippi River, poems about cockroaches and most everything in-between (or at least he tries).
 Currently, he instructs at Hunter College in New York, and he is proud to continue working with the up-and-coming writers of Baltimore and Washington. more

-Adi Elbaz attended Johns Hopkins University, where she earned a BA in Writing Seminars and Anthropology… and an MsEd in the Urban Education.
-A Teach for America alum, she taught 6 – 8th grade English and Reading in Baltimore City for two years, and is still in touch with many of her amazing students, who are now preparing for college.
-Though she currently lives in the frozen tundra of Chicago, where she works as a Content Director for Learnerator, an ed-tech startup, she escapes to Baltimore whenever she can to watch her students as they change the world with their words.
+Adi attended Johns Hopkins University, where she earned a BA in Writing Seminars and anthropology… and an MsEd in urban education.
+A Teach For America alum, she taught 6th – 8th grade English and reading in Baltimore City for two years and is still in touch with many of her amazing students, who are now preparing for college.
+Though she currently lives in the frozen tundra of Chicago, where she works as a content director for Learnerator, an ed-tech startup, she escapes to Baltimore whenever she can to watch her students as they change the world with their words.
 When not working, Adi enjoys reading, running, and foisting alarmingly large homemade dinners on anyone unwise enough to cross her threshold. more

-Barbara Lam is a medical student at USC Keck School of Medicine.
-She received her Bachelor’s Degree in writing from Johns Hopkins,… where she discovered her interest in narrative medicine.
+Barbara is a medical student at USC Keck School of Medicine.
+She received her BA in Writing Seminars from Johns Hopkins,… where she discovered her interest in narrative medicine.
 She continues to write creatively and is the founder of the Keck Medical Humanities Interest Group, which hosts Styloid Process, a writing workshop for healthcare professionals. more

 JP Allen, Jess Hudgins (Calverton); Helena Chung, Stephanie Haenn, Terrell Kellam, Martha McLaughlin, Shangrila Willy (Margaret Brent); Tara Abrishami, Fani Avramopoulos, Wallace Lane (Barclay)